CodeYourFuture/CYF-Workshops/terminal-skills/README.md

 One reason developers use a terminal is to query files, or find out information.
 There are lots of existing tools that search, sort and change data.

-Developers often write tools knowing that people may want to use them in scripts or pipelines.
+Developers often write tools that other people can use in scripts or pipelines.

 For instance, `git` exposes a lot of information that you can conveniently consume in a script.